xd009642/xd009642.github.io/_posts/2026-04-01-My-Experience-as-a-Rice-Farmer.markdown

 harder mud and compacting it with the bucket of a digger.
 After this work was done the field held it's water and we were able to think about planting.

-An interesting fact is that rice doesn't actually need all this water to grow.
-The water helps by stopping weeds growing around the rice taking resources and protects the rice from certain bugs and pests and would eat it.
+An interesting fact is that rice doesn't actually need standing water to grow.
+The water helps by stopping weeds growing around the rice taking resources and protects the rice from certain pests that would eat it.

 # Planting Day

-Here we go, everything we've been working for.
+Here we go, everything we've been working toward.
 The previous process has taken from mid-February and now it's early May.
 We go off and buy seed trays of rice to load into the planting machine.
 Below you can see a picture of the planting process:

 #![planting](/assets/20260401/planting.jpg)

-An arm will move along the bottom of the rice and rip off a clump of rice and then plunge it into the ground.
+An arm will move along the bottom of the rice and pull off a clump of rice and then plunge it into the ground.
 It will keep moving back and forth doing this at regular intervals.

 After it's done there's some leftover rice, and there might be gaps where things weren't perfectly level.
 We go out into the field wearing [jika-tabi](https://en.wikipedia.org/wiki/Jika-tabi).
-These are boots with a split gap between the big toe and the other toes.
+These are boots with a split between the big toe and the other toes.
 It's meant to help our feet not get stuck in the wet mud.
-Grabbing rice in bunches of 3 or so shoots we rip them from the seed tray and plant them about an inch deep into the mud and compact some mud around it.
+Grabbing rice in small bunches we pull them from the seed tray and plant them about an inch deep into the mud and compact some mud around it.

 Now the rice is in the field we're at risk of attack.
 Wild boar and deer just love to